isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 Please refer to the [PSPM Act](https://sso.agc.gov.sg/Act/PSPMPMLTFA2019) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.

-You are strongly encouraged to register early, as the approval of registration process may take about 3 months.
+You are strongly encouraged to register early, as the registration approval may take about 3 months.
 Dealers who continue to perform business activity without a valid Certificate of Registration from 9 October 2019 may face criminal penalties of up to S$75,000 in fines and/or up to 3 years’ imprisonment
 <br>

 ### The registration process